whelanh/lc0/README.md

 You should have received a copy of the GNU General Public License along with Leela Chess.
 If not, see <http://www.gnu.org/licenses/>.

-### Additional permission under GNU GPL version 3 section 7

-_The source files of Lc0 with the exception of the BLAS and OpenCL backends (all files in the `blas` and `opencl` sub-directories) have the following additional permission, as allowed under GNU GPL version 3 section 7:_

-If you modify this Program, or any covered work, by linking or combining it with NVIDIA Corporation's libraries from the NVIDIA CUDA Toolkit and the NVIDIA CUDA Deep Neural Network library (or a modified version of those libraries), containing parts covered by the terms of the respective license agreement, the licensors of this Program grant you additional permission to convey the resulting work.